etherisc/gif-sandbox/README.md

 "address": "0x9eFec315E368e8812025B85b399a69513Cd0e716",
 ```

-We will need this "Hello World" contract address `0x9eFec315E368e8812025B85b399a69513Cd0e716` to interact with the "Hello World" product contract in the section below.
+We will need this "Hello World" contract address to interact with the "Hello World" product contract in the section below.
+Please make sure to note the address.

 ## Interact with the "Hello World" Insurance